diffusionstudio/core/src/encoders/xml/README.md

 ### Sequence

+All tracks of one composition are translated to a sequence.

+#### Spine

-Each track is translated to a sequence and each clip is translated to an asset-clip surrounded by a spine.
+Each track is translated to a spine.

+#### Asset-clip

+Each clip is translated to an asset-clip.

 ### Differences